AdobeDocs/target.en/help/main/c-integrating-target-with-mac/cja/target-reporting-in-cja.md

 ## Create and view activity reports in [!DNL Customer Journey Analytics]

-After completing the setup, [!DNL Customer Journey Analytics] via the [!DNL Adobe Experience Cloud] or the activity's [!UICONTROL Reports] tab in [!DNL Target].

-The Reports tab has a **[!UICONTROL View in Customer Journey Analytics]** link.
+After the activity is live and you complete the connection and data view setup, reporting data is available in [!DNL Customer Journey Analytics].
+From the activity's **[!UICONTROL Reports]** tab in [!DNL Target], use **[!UICONTROL View in Customer Journey Analytics]** to open [!DNL Customer Journey Analytics] for analysis.
 Currently, this link redirects you to the [!DNL Customer Journey Analytics] home landing page.

 ![CJA reporting link](/help/main/c-integrating-target-with-mac/cja/assets/report-link.png)